-• This event is two rounds: a preliminary and final round.

-- Preliminary Round (Speech) - Preparation Time: 10 minutes - Presentation Time: 5 minutes (one-minute warning) - Question & Answer: None - The presentation is judged at the NLC.
+- This event is two rounds: a preliminary and final round. - Preliminary Round (Speech) - Preparation Time: 10 minutes (one-minute warning) - Presentation Time: 5 minutes (one-minute warning) - Question & Answer: None - The presentation is judged at the NLC.
 Preliminary presentations are not open to conference attendees.
-The presentation will take place in a large, open area, with a booth size of approximately 12' x 12'. - Competitors/teams are randomly assigned to sections. - The speech topic may be related to FBLA or business-related topics.
-The speech topic will be given to the competitor at the beginning of their assigned preparation time. - Two notecards will be provided to each competitor and may be used during event preparation and role-play presentation.
+The presentation will take place in a large, open area. - Competitors/teams are randomly assigned to sections. - The speech topic may be related to FBLA or business-related topics.
+The speech topic will be given to the competitor at the beginning of their assigned preparation time. - Two notecards will be provided to each competitor and may be used during event preparation and speech.
 Information may be written on both sides of the notecards.
-Notecards will be collected following the role play. - No additional reference materials or props or visuals are allowed. - Competition ethics demand that competitors do not discuss or reveal the role play until the event has ended. - Final Presentation (Speech) - Preparation Time: 10 minutes - Presentation Time: 5 minutes (one-minute warning) - Question & Answer: None - An equal number of competitors from each section in the preliminary round will advance to the final round.
+Notecards will be collected following the speech. - No additional reference materials, props, or visuals are allowed. - Competition ethics demand that competitors do not discuss or reveal the speech until the event has ended. - Final Presentation (Speech) - o Preparation Time: 10 minutes (one-minute warning) - Presentation Time: 5 minutes (one-minute warning) - Question & Answer: None - An equal number of top scoring competitors from each section in the preliminary round will advance to the final round.
 When there are more than five sections of preliminary presentations for an event, two competitors from each section will advance to the final round. - The presentation is judged at the NLC.
 Final presentations are not open to conference attendees.
-The presentation will take place in a large, open area, with a booth size of approximately 12' x 12'. - The speech topic may be related to FBLA or business-related topics.
-The speech topic will be given to the competitor at the beginning of their assigned preparation time. - Two notecards will be provided to each competitor and may be used during event preparation and role-play presentation.
+The presentation will take place in a large, open area.

+- The speech topic may be related to FBLA or business-related topics.
+The speech topic will be given to the competitor at the beginning of their assigned preparation time. - Two notecards will be provided to each competitor and may be used during event preparation and speech.
 Information may be written on both sides of the notecards.
-Notecards will be collected following the role play. - No additional reference materials or props or visuals are allowed. - Competition ethics demand that competitors do not discuss or reveal the role play until the event has ended.
+Notecards will be collected following the speech. - No additional reference materials, props, or visuals are allowed. - Competition ethics demand that competitors do not discuss or reveal the speech until the event has ended.

-- The preliminary presentation score will determine the finalists. - The final presentation score will determine the winners. - Judges must break ties.
-All judges' decisions are final.
+- The preliminary presentation score will determine the finalists. - The final presentation score will determine the winners. - Judges must break ties. - The decision of the judges is considered final.
+All announced results are final upon the conclusion of the National Leadership Conference.